Minnesotans for a Prescription Drug Affordability Board

 What is a prescription drug affordability board?

 Everyone deserves access to affordable medicine.
 However, for years, pharmaceutical companies have hiked up prescription drug costs and legally price-gouged life-saving medication.
-As a result, the U.S. pays more for drugs than any other country, contributing to higher health insurance premiums and leaving a growing number of people unable to afford the medicine they need.
+As a result, the U.S. pays more for drugs than any other country, contributing to higher health insurance costs and leaving a growing number of people unable to afford the medicine they need.

-To tackle this issue, Minnesota legislators are considering Prescription Drug Affordability Board legislation (HF2680/SF2744).
-This proposal was a top recommendation of the Attorney General’s award-winning Task Force on Lowering Pharmaceutical Drug Costs and has received strong support from patients, doctors, healthcare providers, faith communities, labor unions, farmers, small business owners, and community organizations.
-Together, we can lower the cost of medicine we need to be healthy and well.
-It’s time to pass a Prescription Drug Affordability Board because prescription drugs don’t work if people can’t afford them.
+The PDAB was a top recommendation of the Attorney General’s Task Force on Lowering Pharmaceutical Drug Costs and has received strong support from patients, doctors, healthcare providers, faith communities, labor unions, farmers, small business owners, and community organizations.

 Frequently asked questions: